osmlab/osm-data-model/migration_plan.md

 Additional crucial performance data is behaviour in the more commonplace tools.
 Currently, renderers, geocoding, and routing are the most frequent applications.
-Thus, there should be reference implementations to ensure that the change is an improvment or at least no performance regression to this tools.
+Thus, there should be reference implementations to ensure that the change is an improvement or at least no performance regression to these tools.

-Be aware that there is politics involved in the selection of the featured tools.
+As always when humans are involved this is not only about technical issues.
-This is why this step should take its time to give a borad majority the opportunity to catch up.
+This is why this step should take its time to give a broad majority the opportunity to catch up.
 On the other hand, this process is desinged to keep the old formats available as first-class citizens for years at low or no costs.

 ## Let Editing Software Read the Format

 The even more important but also more complex software in the OSM ecosystem are the editing tools.
-The data path to get fresh OSM data over a third party channel is not unsual.
+The data path to get fresh OSM data over a third party channel is not unusual.
 An example is the combination of JOSM and Overpass API for download.
 From this perspective, you could feed the editor from OSM data converted on the fly to the new format to thouroughly test for bugs and performance regressions.